24 Hours Of Palmer Lake

 Event overview

-Runners complete repeated laps of a 0.82 mile loop course that is surrounded by mountains on the Palmer Divide.
-Awards are given to the top three overall finishers based on distance covered during the 24-hour period.
-The first ten participants who reach 100 miles or more within 24 hours are guaranteed a buckle on site; additional qualifying buckles will be distributed a few weeks after the event.
+The race uses a loop course of 0.82 miles per lap.
+Awards are given to the top three overall finishers by distance covered in the 24-hour period.
+The first ten runners who complete 100 miles within 24 hours receive a buckle onsite; additional runners who reach that distance will receive their buckle a few weeks after the event.

-The organizer does not offer refunds.
-With at least a couple of weeks notice, the event may issue a credit toward the next year’s event instead of a refund.
+$5 from each registration is donated to the Palmer Lake Parks Committee.
+The organizer does not offer refunds; with at least a couple of weeks notice the entry may be converted to a credit toward the following year.
+The event location is listed as 199 County Line Rd, Palmer Lake, CO.
 Visit the organization's website for the most recent information.

 Race information